GatorSethBarber/PythonCPPExample/readme.md

 The code in these modules illustrate how to build C++ so that it can be called with functions using two methods: `ctypes` and swig.
 Both make use of g++ and mingw32-make and currently require that the PATH is properly configured using mingw or whatever folders contain the tools and files necessary for C++.

 Note on python version: Python version 3.8, (according to 2nd source in hack), removed the current working directory and the path from the search for DLLs.
-This causes the code to naturally break for newer versions, as apparently some or all of the C++ standard library is included as a .dll.
-A hack that fixes this is adding these back in to the search path.
-Hopefully, a more elegant solution will be created in the future.
+This causes the code to naturally break for newer versions, as the C++ standard library DLL is not included.
+Thus, it needs to be added in.
+Following advice in https://stackoverflow.com/questions/69885600/swig-doesnt-work-on-windows-with-mingw-w64-when-binding-c-and-python-dll-loa, have added the bin folder for mingw to the include path, which includes the DLL libstdc++-6.dll on my machine.

+Note: Two other DLLs are also built into the DLLs created by the Makefiles.
+However, these are apparently already included by default.

 Additionally, note that the above functionality was taken out for security reasons.